eagle-ai/eagle-ai.github.io/get-started-with-docker.md

 permalink: /docs/deployment-in-docker.html
 ---

-Another way to get started with Apache Eagle (called Eagle in the following) is to run with [docker](https://github.com/docker/docker) by one of following options:
+Another way to get started with Apache Eagle (incubating, called Eagle in the follwing) is to run with [docker](https://github.com/docker/docker) by one of following options:

 * **Option-I**: download eagle docker image and start with it.